Earl R. Miller

 Earl Robert Miller (born 1958) is an American diplomat who served as the United States ambassador to Bangladesh from 2018 to 2022.
 He previously served as U.S. Ambassador to Botswana from 2014 to 2018.

+Earl Miller appointed as Chargé d'Affaires Eswatini on January 27, 2023.

+Earl Miller served as the Peace Corps Country director for Mongolia from December 2023 until May of 2025.

 Education

 Miller graduated from the University of Michigan with a Bachelor of Arts in 1981.

 Career

 Miller served as a United States Marine Corps officer where served on active duty until 1984 and in the reserves until 1992 where he took part in the Persian Gulf War.
 He joined the United States Department of State in 1987 where he initially worked as a desk officer in the agency's Southern Africa section.
 He then joined the Diplomatic Security Service as a special agent in Miami, San Francisco, and assistant regional security officer in El Salvador.
 In 1995, Miller became the regional security officer (RSO) for the U.S. embassy in Gaborone, Botswana.
 He served in this capacity in a number of countries including Malaysia, Indonesia, Iraq, and India.
 While posted in Malaysia, Miller took part in the investigation of an ambush in eastern Indonesia that saw two U.S. schoolteachers murdered.
 He was the Consul General of the United States to South Africa in Johannesburg from 2011 to 2014.